 In addition to this, if you are using the popular Scrivener software to write your fiction, the program has a very cool name generator embedded in it.

 So, as you can see, there are a lot of places to inspire you.
 But that’s just it: inspiration.
 Don’t forget that these tools are available to everyone in the world.
 Chances are, if you discover a cool name, somebody else probably had already used it.
-The last thing you want is to publish the “Legends of Iskandar,” only to discover that somebody else published a book two weeks before, and the main character is also Iskandar.
+The last thing you want is to publish the “Legends of Iskandar,” only to discover that somebody else had published a book two weeks before, and the main character is also Iskandar.

 Foreign Words as Root for Names

 Scout the words in other languages and look for interesting sounding words.
 Please don’t use them as-is, of course, but use their root to create something you need.
-Perhaps you can use the English to locate the proper concept, then look for how the word is spelled in other languages and go from there.
+Perhaps you can use English to locate the proper concept, then look for how the word is spelled in other languages and go from there.

 Of course, not all object and concept words must be wholly made up.
 You are also free to use familiar words but interestingly combine them.
 Think of these: Wheel of Time, Spear of Destiny, Dragonstone.